 We'll let you hear it when we come back from this.

-Then we'll get to your phone calls as we resume open line Friday.
+Then we'll get to your phone calls as we resume Open Line Friday.

-If you are just joining us, ladies and gentlemen, we were minding our own business, counting down the minutes to one o'clock Eastern time and the end of the eBay auction when we got a phone call from a guy who said he had just been watching quite by accident.
+If you are just joining us, ladies and gentlemen, we were minding our own business, counting down the minutes to 1 o'clock Eastern Time in the end of the eBay auction when we got a phone call from a guy who said he had just been watching, quite by accident, C-SPAN 2 and had heard Senator Reed bring this whole issue up again on the floor of the United States Senate at 12 noon today.

 So we're going to play this a little aside here to the broadcast engineer.